vitalielias/mapping-service-plugin/README.md

-# gemma-plugin
+# NEPMetadataMapping
 This is a plugin for the [mapping-service](https://github.com/maximilianiKIT/mapping-service).
-It enables the [mapping-service](https://github.com/maximilianiKIT/mapping-service) to use [GEMMA](https://github.com/kit-data-manager/gemma).
+It enables the [mapping-service](https://github.com/maximilianiKIT/mapping-service) to use the [NEPMetadataMapping tool](https://github.com/nicolasblumenroehr/NEP-Metadata-Mapping-Tool.git).